Integralist/integralist.co.uk/content/posts/monitoring-best-practices.md

 - **Gauge**: a point-in-time value (can arbitrarily go up and down).
 - **Histogram**: samples observations and counts them in configurable buckets.

+> Histograms might require a little extra clarification: they sample observations (e.g. request durations) and count different perspectives on the data.
+In the case of 'request duration' you'd likely see the different 'perspectives' being: count, avg, median, max and 95percentile.

 For more information, see these Datadog articles: [Metric Types](https://docs.datadoghq.com/metrictypes/) and [DogStatsD](https://docs.datadoghq.com/guides/dogstatsd/).

 <div id="4"></div>